antalmelinda1116/how-to-live-with-covid19/README.md

 #### Icons

+I have decided to implement icons, using the [Font Awesome library](https://fontawesome.com/ "Font Awesome").
+I will make sure that the icons are styled according to the website.
+I will use some icons to make the website more visually appealing but not to overtake the content.

 #### Colors

 As mentioned before, I am trying to create a harmonic ambience for the user with natural but lively colors.